santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

 * ``Ctrl+,`` - to open and configure user settings for different VS Code features
 * Breadcrumbs - VS Code can display the entire path from the source directory down to the symbol name.
 This can also be used to do source code navigation.
+* Outline View - lists an outline of all symbols (functions, classes, structs, enums, typedefs, variables etc.) in the current file.
+Search and filter by symbol names.
+Set/adjust advanced settings for the outline view, as well as 'Follow Cursor', 'Sort by - Position, Name or Category' etc.
 * Quick Open - ``Ctrl+P``
   * Open any file in the workspace by searching for a string, mutliple files with same name listed with a relative path.
   * Holding down `Ctrl` key opens files in a new editor group or tab.